CaiLiLab/MuRaL/docs/usage.rst

  nonCpG_sites	0.391
  CpG_sites		0.134

-To do the scaling, firstly we need to get the predicted mutation rates for a specific set of sites based on a trained model.
-It is recommended to use the validation sites at the training step for calculating the scaling factor.
-The following command is for obtaining predicted mutation rates for validation sites of the AT model.
+To calculate the scaling factor, we need to have the predicted mutation rates for a set of representative sites based on a trained model.
+It is recommended to use the validation sites at the training step whose size is relatively small and representative enough.
+For instance, the following command is for obtaining predicted mutation rates for validation sites of the A/T model.

 ::